camAtGitHub/rancher-rbd-catalog/README.md

 ## Rancher RBD

-> **Note:** This item currently only supports Ceph `Jewel` version.
+> **Note:** v0.1.0 and v0.1.1 These items currently only supports Ceph `Jewel` version.
 Due to librbd compatibility with the kernel, it is recommended to use Ubuntu16.04 for host OS.
+v0.1.2 Uses a CentOS base ceph image based on v12 Ceph.
+This version adds support for ceph usernames as well.

 ### Default Configuration